 Gateway may have an incentive to select a broker based on its interest in receiving research, brokerage, or other products or services rather than on a client's interest in receiving the most favorable execution.
-There may also be an incentive to generate more commissions than are necessary in order to pay for research, brokerage or other products or services.
-At Gateway, these conflicts are mitigated by the fact that the Gateway Fund does not pay higher commissions to brokers in exchange for research or brokerage benefits.
+There may also be an incentive to generate more commissions than are necessary in order to pay for research, brokerage or other products or services This conflict is mitigated by the fact that Gateway's Chief Compliance Officer routinely reviews the research obtained by Gateway to ensure that it falls within the Section 28(e) safe harbor and is necessary to the management of its accounts.
 Also, brokers from which Gateway receives soft dollar benefits can only be firms that are on Gateway's approved broker list.
 All soft dollar credits from the various brokers are then consolidated with an effecting broker (Westminster) on Gateway's behalf; thus, Gateway is not incentivized to trade at any one particular broker.
-In addition, total commission dollars generated on the Gateway Fund account, in the long term, exceed Gateway's obligations in connection with soft dollar arrangements; thus, Gateway has no incentive to generate more commissions than necessary.
 Also, in accordance with Gateway's Soft Dollar Policy, soft dollar arrangements are monitored quarterly by Gateway's Oversight Committee which is made up of Gateway's CEO, COO, CFO, Compliance and Risk staff, and the entire investment management team.